 The Ideal Temperature To Grow Sugar Snap Peas

-The ideal temperature to grow sugar snap peas is between the 45 degrees to 70 degrees Fahrenheit.
-Temperature above or below the growing range reduce the pea yield or prevent the plant from growing at all.
+The ideal temperature to grow sugar snap peas is between 45 degrees to 70 degrees Fahrenheit.
+Temperature above or below the growing range reduces the pea yield or prevents the plant from growing at all.

-For people living in colder climate planting peas around April may work best.
+For people living in colder climates planting peas around April may work best.
 If you live in more warm weather, then start planting peas in mid of February.

 How To Grow Sugar Snap Peas: In Easy Steps

 Sugar snap peas are easy to grow.
-It doesn’t need many resources or attention as long as some basics requirements are met.
+It doesn’t need many resources or attention as long as some basic requirements are met.
 Here is how you can start growing sugar snap peas.

 Prepare The Soil